felton-lauren/cd1756-Azure-Applications-project/WRITEUP.md

 *Detail how the app and any other needs would have to change for you to change your decision in the last section.*

-We might reconsider our decision if we had enough developers to manage the VM infrastructure.
+ANSWER: We might reconsider our decision if we had enough developers to manage the VM infrastructure.
 Additionally, if mobile scalability isn't required by users or if our company prioritizes cost reduction, these factors could also influence a change in our decision.